FDI Sees Ireland Through Covid and Brexit, Solidifying its Reputation as a European Base for Multinational Corporations

 FDI in Ireland Remains Strong During Worldwide Pandemic

-Despite a year of uncertainty and continuing challenges, Ireland has maintained its position as a stable and reliable location for global investors.
-Inevitably, job losses were higher in 2020 as many local businesses struggled to continue operations during the lockdown.
+Despite a year of uncertainty and continuing challenges, Ireland's economy grew by 3% in 2020.
+According to the European Commission, it was the only EU economy to grow last year.
+Ireland's economic growth was supported by its reputation as a stable and reliable location for global investors.
+Inevitably, job losses were higher in 2020 as many local businesses struggled to continue operations during the lockdown and ongoing restrictions.
 However, some sectors were stable during this time; it has been reported that there were fewer job losses in Life Sciences and Technology.
-Many companies in these industries were able to increased their operations in response to the demand for Covid-related products.
+Many companies in these industries were able to increase their operations in response to the demand for Covid-related products.